 4. Incorporate AI and predictive modeling to gut check your forecast

-Using a statistical method based on machine learning algorithms and AI data can help you improve your forecast and gut check your assumptions.
+Using a statistical method based on machine learning algorithms and AI data can help you improve your sales forecast and gut check your assumptions.
 By comparing your quota and your team’s call with science-based projections, you can better identify and avert risk and call your number with confidence.
 While AI won’t replace human intuition, it will help to reduce your margin of error and help you close more deals predictably.

 Finally, remember that an accurate sales forecast goes far beyond just calling the right number.
 It provides a view into the current and future state of your business that informs executive decisions and enables you to drive organizational alignment to reach your company’s revenue goals.